Q+A-Proposed nuclear deal between Iran and six world powers

 Britain, China, France, Germany, Russia and the United States have met with the Iranians three times since September, when foreign ministers from the six powers and Iran announced a renewal of negotiations aimed at ending the dispute with Tehran.
 The negotiations are being coordinated by EU foreign policy chief Catherine Ashton.

-Two rounds of negotiations in Geneva in October and November failed to produce a deal, although diplomats involved said they were close to securing an interim agreement at the round of talks last week.
+Two rounds of negotiations in Geneva in October and November failed to produce a deal, although diplomats involved said they were close to securing an interim agreement at the round of talks earlier this month.

-The goal of the talks next Wednesday to Friday in Geneva is to finalize an interim deal to allow time for the powers to negotiate a permanent agreement with Iran that would end the decade-long standoff over Tehran’s nuclear ambitions and provide assurances to the six powers that its atomic program would not produce bombs.
+The goal of the talks in Geneva from Wednesday to Friday is to finalize an interim deal to allow time for the powers to negotiate a permanent agreement with Iran that would end the decade-long standoff over Tehran’s nuclear ambitions and provide assurances to the six powers that its atomic program would not produce bombs.

+U.S. Secretary of State John Kerry said on Monday he has no specific expectations for this week’s talks.
+Under Secretary of State for Political Affairs Wendy Sherman will lead the U.S. delegation.

-The latest IAEA report on Iran said Tehran had slowed the expansion of its enrichment program to a virtual halt.
+The latest report on Iran by the U.N.’s International Atomic Energy Agency (IAEA) said Tehran had slowed the expansion of its enrichment program to a virtual halt.
 Western powers want Iran to go further.
 In the initial phase of the deal, which the U.S. and European delegations say would last around half a year, Iran would be asked to do the following:

 - Stop producing uranium enriched to a fissile concentration of 20 percent, a relatively short technical step away from weapons-grade material;

-- Convert its existing stocks of about 200 kg (440 pounds) of 20 percent enriched uranium to an oxide form, which would create an extra step for Iran if it wanted to reconvert it back into a form usable in weapons;
+- Convert all of its existing stocks of about 200 kg (440 pounds) of 20 percent enriched uranium to an oxide form, which would create an extra step for Iran if it wanted to reconvert it back into a form usable in weapons, or “downblend” it by mixing with lower enriched uranium to reduce the overall enrichment level (Iran already converts some of its 20 percent uranium to oxide);

+- Possibly ship some uranium out of the country;

-- Commit to producing less 3.5 percent enriched uranium by using fewer nuclear centrifuges.
+- Possibly produce less 3.5 percent enriched uranium by using fewer nuclear centrifuges.
 That would help reduce the overall amount of enriched uranium that Iran is producing;

-- Possibly ship some uranium out of the country;
+- Commit to permitting more IAEA inspections.
+The IAEA would play a key role in monitoring any deal;

 - Not allow the Arak research reactor to go into operation.
-France, like Israel, has demanded that construction of the Arak reactor, which will be capable of producing weapons-grade plutonium if it goes on line, be halted.
+At the most recent meeting in Geneva, France demanded that construction of the reactor, which will be capable of producing weapons-grade plutonium if it goes on line, be halted.
 Washington has also expressed concerns about Arak, saying they must be addressed.
-Western diplomats say there is agreement among all six powers what is expected from Iran in the case of Arak, though they declined to say precisely what their demands are regarding the reactor under construction.
+Western diplomats say there is agreement among all six powers about what is expected from Iran in the case of Arak, although they declined to say precisely what their demands were regarding the reactor under construction.

+An diplomat close to the IAEA said recently that Iran had virtually frozen construction of Arak.

 HOW MUCH WOULD SUCH A DEAL SLOW DOWN IRAN‘S PROGRAM?